Considering offering pre-tax transit benefits to your employees? Here’s what you need to know.

 Once employees enroll, the employer will have to adjust their payroll processes to ensure their pre-tax transit benefits plan contribution is withheld from their taxable income in future payroll cycles.

 Jawnt is a unified transit platform that makes it easy for employers to provide pre-tax transit benefits (and post-tax benefits) to their employees.
 From hassle-free enrollment to comprehensive support, Jawnt's user-friendly platform enables both employers and employees to get the most out of their pre-tax transit benefit.
-To learn more, visit our website.
+Learn more about Jawnt's commuter benefits platform.